workflux/workflUX/tutorials/Covid19_MSA_Group_Comparison.md

 ### **Step 1: Register with Your ELIXIR Account**

-1.1 Connect to CWLab using your browser of choice: https://cwlab.krini.ingress.rancher.computational.bio/
+1.1.
+Connect to CWLab using your browser of choice: https://cwlab.krini.ingress.rancher.computational.bio/

-1.2 hebe

 You should see a welcome screen like this: